mmikhasenko/JOB-PHD-LHCb-RUB-2023-08/interview_problems.md

 ## 4. Programming: Charm Hadrons Pie Plots (10')

-In this exercise, you are tasked with developing a program using your favorite programming language (Python, Julia, C++, ...) to visualize the quark composition of ground-state charm meson and baryons (D+, D-, Lambda_c+, ...), a category of hadrons containing at least one charm quark (ten hadrons in total).
+In this exercise, you are tasked with developing a program using your favorite programming language (Python, Julia, C++, ...) to visualize the quark composition according to the constituent quark model of ground-state charm meson and baryons (D+, D-, Lambda_c+, ...), a category of hadrons containing at least one charm quark (ten hadrons in total).
 Your goal is to create a series of pie charts (e.g. `ax.pie(..., radius=...)`, or `cis` (math)) where each chart represents a different charm particle, with the area of circle to be proportional to the particle's lifetime.
-You are expected to consult the [Particle Data Group](https://pdglive.lbl.gov/Viewer.action) (PDG) to collect necessary data on the charm particles, including their names, quark composition, masses, and lifetimes (or use [PDG API](https://pdgapi.lbl.gov/doc/pythonapi.html)).
-Please push the plotting script to a public GitHub (or any other host) repository, write a short README file on how to run the code.
+You are expected to consult the [Particle Data Group](https://pdglive.lbl.gov/Viewer.action) (PDG) to collect necessary data on the charm particles, including their names, quark composition, and lifetimes.
+Please push the plotting script to a public GitHub repository (or any other host server), write a short README file on how to run the code.

 **Solution format:**
 ```